Introduction: The Question of Control

 In 2025, the internet has no single central owner.

-However, the analysis reveals a significant concentration among a few tech corporations on the physical infrastructure and platform layers, as well as an intense negotiation process among various actors regarding the governance rules of this global infrastructure.
+But the analysis reveals a heavy concentration of power among a handful of tech corporations on the physical infrastructure and platform layers, alongside an intense negotiation among many actors over the governance rules for this global infrastructure.

 Areas of action for companies, organisations, and decision-makers:

-1. Analyse infrastructure dependencies: European organisations increasingly utilise US-based infrastructure (cloud, networks, platforms).
-An assessment of these dependencies is advisable.
+Assess infrastructure dependencies: European organisations increasingly rely on US-based infrastructure (cloud, networks, platforms).
+It pays to take stock of these dependencies.

-2. Understand regulatory frameworks: DMA and DSA create new compliance requirements, but also open up opportunities for European providers.
+Understand the regulatory frameworks: the DMA and DSA create new compliance obligations, but also open up opportunities for European providers.

-3. Drive forward IPv6 migration: The transition to IPv6 is technically necessary.
-Austria (42% adoption) ranks in the EU mid-range – continuous progress is essential.
+Push on with IPv6 migration: the move to IPv6 is technically unavoidable.
+Austria (42% adoption) sits in the EU mid-range, so steady progress matters.

-4. Monitor the net neutrality debate: The 'Fair Share' discussion impacts fundamental principles of internet architecture – taking an informed stance is relevant.
+Watch the net neutrality debate: the 'Fair Share' discussion touches fundamental principles of internet architecture, so it is worth taking an informed position.

-5. Shape international cooperation: European digital strategy should consider the perspectives of the Global South and develop partnership-based approaches.
+Help shape international cooperation: European digital strategy should take the perspectives of the Global South seriously and build partnership-based approaches.